David Einhorn (rabbi)

 David Einhorn (November 10, 1809 – November 2, 1879) was a German rabbi and leader of Reform Judaism in the United States.
-Einhorn was chosen in 1855 as the first rabbi of the Har Sinai Congregation in Baltimore, the oldest congregation in the United States that has been affiliated with the Reform movement since its inception.
+In 1855, he became the first rabbi of the Har Sinai Congregation in Baltimore, the oldest Jewish-American congregation affiliated with the Reform movement since its inception.
 While there, he created an early American prayer book for the congregation that became one of the progenitors of the 1894 Union Prayer Book.

-In 1861, Einhorn was forced to flee to Philadelphia, where he became rabbi of Reform Congregation Keneseth Israel.
-He moved to New York City in 1866, where he became rabbi of Congregation Adath Israel.
+Writing and preaching in German, rabbi Einhorn denounced slavery as a moral evil, rebutting the pro-slavery theology of rabbi Morris Jacob Raphall.
+In April 1861, after preaching a sermon against slavery, Einhorn was driven out of Baltimore by a pro-slavery mob.
+He fled to Philadelphia and became rabbi of Reform Congregation Keneseth Israel.
+In 1866 he moved to New York City, where he became rabbi of Congregation Adath Israel.

 Early years

-He was born in Diespeck, Kingdom of Bavaria, on November 10, 1809, to Maier and Karoline Einhorn.
-He was educated at the rabbinical school of Fürth, where he earned his rabbinical ordination at age 17.
-He then studied at the universities of Erlangen, Munich and Würzburg, where he studied from 1828 to 1834, supported by his mother following the death of his father.
+He was born in Diespeck, Kingdom of Bavaria, on November 10, 1809.
+He studied at the yeshiva in Fürth where he excelled, earning his rabbinical diploma at age 17.
+Einhorn then studied at the universities of Erlangen, Munich and Würzburg from 1828 to 1834, supported by his mother following the death of his father.
+In 1844 he married Julia Henriette Ochs, and the couple had four children.

 Beliefs

+Supporting the principles of Abraham Geiger, Einhorn favored presenting Hebrew prayers in vernacular German, and eliminating prayers to restore the Jewish state and Temple in Jerusalem; yet he insisted on emphasizing messianistic hope.
+He argued for those views at the rabbinical conference in Frankfurt in 1845.
+"The collapse of Israel's political independence was once regarded as a misfortune", observed Einhorn.
+"But it really represented progress: not atrophy, but an elevation of religion.
+Henceforth, Israel came closer to its destiny.
+Holy devotion replaced sacrifices.
+Israel was to bear the word of God to all the corners of the earth."

-He was a supporter of the principles of Abraham Geiger, and while still in Germany advocated the introduction of prayers in the vernacular German, the exclusion of messianistic hopes and the restoration of the Temple in Jerusalem and the sacrificial services there from the synagogue service, and other ritual modifications, lobbying on behalf of these changes at the 1844 Frankfurt Assembly.
-He was chosen Landesrabbiner of the Birkenfeld at Hoppstädten, and afterward Landesrabbiner of Mecklenburg-Schwerin in 1847, succeeding Rabbi Samuel Holdheim, whose views were a major influence on Einhorn.
+Einhorn was chosen Landesrabbiner of the Birkenfeld at Hoppstädten, and afterward Landesrabbiner of Mecklenburg-Schwerin in 1847, succeeding Rabbi Samuel Holdheim, whose views were a major influence on Einhorn.
 An incident in which he blessed an uncircumcised boy, which upset many of his more traditional congregants, led to his departure from Germany.
 He was called to Pest, Hungary, in 1851, where his views met with such opposition that the Emperor of Austria ordered his temple closed only two months after his arrival.
 The Emperor saw a connection between the Jewish reform movement and the Revolutions of 1848.